“Bok Cheet Gai” Slow Cooker Chinese White Cut Chicken

 The recipe is written for a 5 pound chicken, not including the neck and the gizzards (I usually look for a chicken weights 5.25 or so at the store).
 You will need a large slow cooker, my All Clad 7 qt capacity slow cooker (affiliate link) has a little extra room to spare.
 My slow cooker works consistently for me, but different slow cookers might cook at a lower or higher heat and timing may also vary according to the size of your chicken and how long has it been out of the refrigerator prior to cooking.

 If you can see that the skin and meat are shrinking on the drumstick and you can see the bone, your chicken is more than ready.
 A traditional bok cheet gai is perfectly cooked if the bone marrow is still a tiny bit pink and the breast is usually perfect but the dark meat will be a little too rare for my preference.
-I like it a tiny bit more cooked but not to the point where I can see the dark meat starts to shrink and pull away from the bone.
+I like it a tiny bit more cooked but not to the point where I can see the dark meat shrink and pull away from the bone.